WalletConnect/walletconnect-specs/docs/specs/servers/blockchain/blockchain-server-api.md

 ####  Request body

-The POST request body should be in JSON format with the folowing structure:
+The `POST` request body should be in JSON format with the following structure:

 * `fromChainId` - ID of sending chain.
 * `fromAddress` - (Optional) For cross chain converts.
 Asset source address.